-Select Troubleshooting and fixes (select products only) or Fixes & Diagnostics, select Check your battery, and then select Launch.
+Select Troubleshooting and fixes, and then in the Diagnostics section, select HP Battery Check.
 If HP Battery Check indicates that your battery should be replaced, contact support.

 HP Support Assistant provides the following tools and information about the battery:

 - HP Battery Check - Information about battery types, specifications, life cycles, and capacity